watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

 Introduction
 ------------
 The basis for the electrolyzer model is considering the Faradaic conversion of species with respect to the electrolysis reactions at the cathode and anode.
-This model was primary motivated by the chlor-alkali membrane electrolysis process, a conventional electrolyzer unit for the production of chlorine gas and hydroxide (Bommaraju, 2015)(Kent, 2007).
+This model was primary motivated by the chlor-alkali membrane electrolysis process, a conventional electrolyzer unit for the production of chlorine gas and hydroxide (Bommaraju, 2015) (Kent, 2007).
+The model has been demonstrated for the chlor-alkali configuration in the testing file (:mod:`watertap.unit_models.testing.test_electrolyzer`) and may be generalizable to other electrolysis processes, but had not been validated for generalized simulation.
 Given a membrane electrolyzer, the catholyte and anolyte are separated by an ion exchange membrane.
 This provides two distinct control volumes to perform model calculations.
 Faradaic conversion considers equating the supplied electrical current to the amount of electrons available for electrochemical reaction by Faraday's law.
-The fundamental calculation of Faradaic conversion is described in the equation, "electrons passed between anode and cathode contributing to reactions".
+The fundamental calculation of Faradaic conversion is described in "electrons passed between anode and cathode contributing to reactions" found in the :ref:`Equations<_electrolyzer_equations>`.

 Degrees of Freedom
 ------------------